Bing Liu (filmmaker)

 Bing Liu (born 1989) is a Chinese-American director and cinematographer.
 He is best known for directing the documentary Minding the Gap, which was nominated for Best Documentary Feature at the 91st Academy Awards.

+Born in China, he moved from Beijing to Tuskeegee, Alabama at age five, and then lived in Los Angeles before moving to Rockford, Illinois at age eight.
+In Rockford, Liu spent much time alone at home watching movies, learned to skateboard as an adolescent, and began filming his friends and fellow skaters as a teen.
+He attended the University of Illinois at Chicago.

+Liu was named as United States Artists fellow in 2020, and in 2021, Liu and his co-director Joshua Altman won the jury award for Best Cinematography, Documentary Feature at the Tribeca Film Festival for his second documentary, All These Sons.

 Early life and education

 Liu was born in China.
-His family moved to the United States when he was five and soon after his parents got divorced.
-Liu obtained American citizenship when he was 14 years old after his mother moved him to Rockford, Illinois and remarried.
+Due to his mother enrolling at Tuskegee University in Alabama, his family moved from Beijing to the United States when he was five; soon after, his parents got divorced.
+By age eight, Liu had lived in Los Angeles and Rockford, Illinois, where he spent much time at home alone, learned English by watching movies including Mortal Kombat, and first started skateboarding.

+Liu obtained American citizenship when he was 14 years old after his mother remarried.
 She had one son with his stepfather, a white American man.
 His stepfather was physically and mentally abusive, once shooting a gun at his mother.
 He referred to Liu and his brother and mother using racial slurs and subjected them to various types of abuse.
+Liu, his brother, and his mother spent some time in women's shelters.
 Liu stated that he is no longer fluent in Mandarin as he once was because his stepfather did not let him and his mother communicate with each other using the language.

 He was first inspired by film-making after seeing First Love when he was 15, a video produced by Transworld Skateboarding Magazine that was mostly shot on 16 mm film.
 From then, he began interviewing skateboarders and learning about photography.

 He attended community college at Rock Valley College.
 Liu left Rockford when he was 19 and then attended University of Illinois at Chicago where he majored in literature.